-We have four books written by Dr Rick Norris & Glyn Morris and published by MHD.
+We have five books written by Dr Rick Norris & Glyn Morris and published by MHD.

 These are available now and are sold via Amazon*

 *As an Amazon Associate Mind Health Development earn from qualifying purchases.

 10 Lessons For A More Fulfilled Life

 This short book is my attempt to provide a framework of 10 Lessons for anyone who wants to live a more fulfilled life.
 I wish I had read this book many years ago and then I wouldn’t have made so many mistakes or had any of the consequent regrets.
 No matter; without those mistakes and regrets I would not have learned the very lessons that enabled me to write this book.
 My 10 Lessons are not perfect, but they are good enough, if you follow the advice you will undoubtedly lead a more fulfilled life.

 How to have a happy separation or divorce:

 On 25th March 2014 the film star Gwyneth Paltrow used the phrase ‘conscious uncoupling’ to refer to the process of what you and I might call ‘splitting up’, from her celebrity musician husband Chris Martin.
 The reaction to the phrase was very interesting and much of it was extremely negative, especially in the UK.
 In the press Gwyneth was referred to as a pretentious ‘luvvie’ using psychobabble to describe a very painful and difficult life-event.